One-Week Summer Program

 Eligibility

-MPulse Organ is open to high school and college age students.
-MPulse Organ accepts applications from students ages 15-26.
+The MPulse Organ Institute is open to high school and college-aged students.
+The program accepts applications from students ages 15-26.
 Minors aged 15-17 are required to stay in residence halls on campus.
 Students who are 18 and over (by the start of the session) may choose to reside in on-campus adult housing or off-campus housing secured by the student.
-Please note if you choose to reside off campus, you will not have access to a meal plan and your tuition cost would be reduced.
+Please note if you choose to reside off campus, your tuition cost would be reduced, though you will not have access to a meal plan.

 Audition Video